-• To improve the system of assured quality standards for pre-school, primary and secondary education and for initial vocational training by providing support to pre-university educational establishments with a view to upgrading their management and ability to teach skills that are relevant on the labour market;

-- To improve the quality standards in higher education by supporting universities to upgrade their management and ability to provide relevant qualifications; - To improve the qualifications of teachers, tutors, trainers and other categories of educational personnel by supporting their initial and continued professional training; - To broaden the framework for life-long learning by supporting training providers in order to develop systems of quality standards and management of quality; - To support young researchers in their quest to acquire superior knowledge and competences through expanded opportunities for doctoral and post-doctoral studies.
+- To improve the system of assured quality standards for pre-school, primary and secondary education and for initial vocational training by providing support to pre-university educational establishments with a view to upgrading their management and ability to teach skills that are relevant on the labour market; - To improve the quality standards in higher education by supporting universities for the upgrading of their management and ability to provide relevant qualifications: - To improve the qualifications of teachers, tutors, trainers and other categories of educational personnel by supporting their initial and continued professional training; - To broaden the framework for life-long learning by supporting training providers in order to develop systems of quality standards and management of quality; - To support young researchers in their quest to acquire superior knowledge and competences through expanded opportunities for doctoral and post-doctoral studies.

-In order to ensure access to, and participation in quality education and initial professional training, action will concentrate, at an early stage, on decentralisation, support for schools to implement quality control systems and building a quality culture, while ensuring equal access to education.
-An in-depth reform of early education will proceed on the basis of the existing National Strategy for early education, along with the expansion of the network of preschool units (kindergartens).
-Specific educational support will be given to disadvantaged groups to continue the 'second-chance' programmes.
-Steps will be taken to ensure good management of pre-university educational units, to enlarge the scope of school transport services and to strengthen collaboration with local authorities on the basis of well-defined responsibilities.
+In order to ensure access to, and participation in quality education and initial professional training, action will concentrate, at an early stage, on decentralisation, support for schools to implement quality control systems and building a "quality culture", while ensuring equal access to education.
+A profound reform of early education will proceed on the basis of the existing National Strategy for early education, along with the expansion of the network of preschool units (kindergartens), to provide specific educational support to disadvantaged groups and to continue the 'second-chance' programmes, while ensuring good management of pre-university educational units and enlarging the coverage of school transport services and strengthening collaboration with local authorities on the basis of well-defined responsibilities.
 Schools will be equipped with the necessary teaching aids to deliver personalized support for students with special educational needs.

-Improved quality of education calls for the development of specific methodologies for performance evaluation, ways to encourage enrolment, monitoring of truancy and graduation rates, special training of evaluators and accreditation agents; support to educational services providers through initial training for the use of new teaching instruments and application of new professional standards; development of managerial skills for targeted groups (school principals, inspectors, other relevant decision-makers, officials involved in the formulation of educational policies, and teaching staff).
+Improved quality of education requires the development of specific methodologies for evaluation, encouragement of participation, monitoring of truancy and graduation rates, for the special training of evaluators and accreditation agents; for support to educational services providers through initial training for the use of new teaching instruments, application of new professional standards and development of managerial skills for targeted groups (school principals, inspectors, other relevant decision-makers, officials involved in the formulation of educational policies, and teaching staff).
 The educational offer will include curriculum updating, introduction of new teaching techniques suited to individual student learning requirements and styles, promotion of innovation in teaching and learning, development of abilities and competences that are needed for new occupations, including computer skills and access to Internet.
 The share of supported schools that receive accreditation (or reaccreditation following periodic evaluations) in line with the new quality standards and quality control is expected to grow to 80% by 2015.

-Since the extension of compulsory school-years from 8 to 10 resulted in additional pressures on pre-university education infrastructure, some of the existing units will be rehabilitated and upgraded in parallel with the establishment and development of educational campuses endowed with complex facilities (classrooms, boarding, cafeterias, libraries, workshops, indoors and outdoor sports facilities).
+Since the extension of compulsory school-years from 8 to 10 resulted in additional pressures on pre-university education infrastructure, some of the existing units will be rehabilitated and upgraded in parallel with the establishment and development of educational campuses endowed with complex facilities (classrooms, boarding, cafeterias, libraries, workshops, indoors and outdoor sport facilities).
 It is estimated that 480 campuses will be required to provide especially vocational and technical training centred on the arts-and-crafts schools.
 The adaptation of professional qualifications to the current and projected demand of the labour market and to specific regional requirements will be ensured.